Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning

 \subsubsection{Relabelling ($\mathrm{relabel}$)}

 For relabelling we sample a Bernoulli variable with success probability of $p$ for each episode in the $\mathrm{Episodes}$ buffer, indicating whether it may be relabeled.
-For training the forward model we potentially relabel all episodes ($p=1$), while for the SAC agent we only allow half of the episodes to be relabeled ($p=0.5$).
+For training the forward model we relabel all episodes ($p=1$), while for the SAC agent we only allow half of the episodes to be relabeled ($p=0.5$).
 The idea is to train the SAC agent also on \emph{negative} examples of skill executions with small rewards.
-Episodes in which the symbolic observation did not change are excluded from relabelling.
+Episodes in which the symbolic observation did not change are excluded from relabelling for the SAC agent, as for those the agent receives a constant negative reward.
 All episodes which should be relabeled are passed to the relabelling module as described in sec.~3.
 The union of these relabelled episodes and the episodes which were not relabeled form the updated buffer which is returned by the $\mathrm{relabel}$ operator.